 In first place: gold medal for Lassie!
 After that, the border collie, the Scottish shepherd dog, is the most intelligent dog.
 Many studies conducted on the cognitive abilities of dog breeds leave little doubt.

 Bred to think independently and without relying on human help, he has problem-solving skills and a solid drive to work to maintain control of the herd.
-Chaser, the dog who knew the name of 1,022 toys, is an outstanding example of his breed.
+Chaser, the dog who knew the names of 1,022 toys, is an outstanding example of his breed.

 With Labradors sitting comfortably in first place every year since 2017, it is unsurprising that they are the most popular again this year, as two-thirds of people prefer traditional breeds to designer crosses.